 The Department approved SWPPP must be submitted to DEC and Local Government per CGP Part 2.1.2, Part 2.1.4, and Part 2.4.1.

-The Contractor has transmitted to the Engineer an electronic copy and at least one hardcopy of the approved SWPPP.
+The Contractor has transmitted to the Engineer an electronic copy of the approved SWPPP.

 The Delegation of Authority forms 25D-108 and 25D-107 for both the Contractor and Engineer are signed.